Harshkt214/mediquiz-policy/terms.md

 ## Services and Content

-- **Study Materials**: We provide study materials for NEET examination preparation.
+- **Study Materials**: We provide study materials for competitive examination preparation.
 - **Service Availability**: Services are available only through our App.

 ## Disclaimer and Limitation of Liability